azerothcore/azerothcore-wotlk/bin/compiler/README.md

 ## How to compile:

-first of all, if you need some custom configuration you have to copy and rename config.sh.dist in config.sh and configure it
+first of all, if you need some custom configuration you have to copy and rename /conf/config.sh.dist in /conf/config.sh and configure it

 * for a "clean" compilation you must run all scripts in their order: